AnaisAguiar1/Eutech/task_2/README.md

 **- SSH PROTOCOL**

-First of all we have to check if we have the SSH intalled, if we don't have we can install it using the command ``winget install Microsoft.OpenSSH.Beta``
+First of all we have to check if we have the SSH intalled, if we don't have it, we can install it using the command ``winget install Microsoft.OpenSSH.Beta``

 Now we can start to create the rule.

-To allow and create rule with the Windows Firewall we just have to click on:
+To allow and create rules with the Windows Firewall we just have to click on:

 1) **"Advanced settings"** in the left sidebar